 click on images to enlarge

-Louis Schanker's time with the WPA was divided between the Mural division and the Graphics Division.
-He was an artist and supervisor.
-Between 1937 and 1942 he did many woodcuts some of which were directly supported by the WPA while others were created during the time while he was doing murals.
-In the catalog from a 1943 one man show held at the Brooklyn Museum in New York, Una Johnson, curator said of Schanker, "In all of his work he seeks to express new relationships between organic and geometric forms and objects in motion.
+Louis Schanker's time with the WPA was divided between the Mural division and the Graphics division in which he was both an artist and supervisor.
+Between 1937 and 1942 Schanker did many woodcuts, some of which were directly supported by the WPA, while others were created during the time that he was doing murals.
+In the 1943 Brooklyn Museum catalog from his one man show, curator Una Johnson, said of Schanker, "In all of his work he seeks to express new relationships between organic and geometric forms and objects in motion.
 The thrust and counter thrust of movement, whether in a polo game or in a repeated theme of music, take on fresh graphic meaning and enjoy free range of expression.
-An admirably independent artist, he aspires to impart to the observer a sense of participation, and to interpret in abstract but highly personal terms the life about him.
+An admirably independent artist, he aspires to impart to the observer a sense of participation, and to interpret in abstract but highly personal terms the life about him."

 These woodcuts were all in the 1943 Brooklyn Museum Show,